gorilainvest/gorila-ui-components/guides/contributing.md

 After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:

-* Delete the remote branch on Bitbucket either through the Bitbucket web UI or your local shell as
+* Delete the remote branch on Github either through the Github web UI or your local shell as

     follows:

     ```shell